- Eat Less

 NSW

-- Abalone are hand-gathered by divers using hookah, snorkel and scuba.
-The fishing method is low impact and has no bycatch or discards.
+- Abalone are hand-gathered by divers using hookah (air hose connected to a compressor), snorkel and scuba.

-- New South Wales Abalone Fishery (100t in 2019)
+- New South Wales Abalone Fishery (94t in 2020/21)

 Abalone are found on inshore kelp forest reefs on southern coastlines.
 They serve an important ecological role as a grazing herbivore and prey item for a range of coastal species.